Nightcycle1/CodePathWeb102Project2/README.md

 The following **optional** features are implemented:

 - [X] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough